unitave/gdal/doc/source/development/rfc/rfc46_gdal_ogr_unification.rst

 -  A global pass has been made to in-tree OGR drivers that have to open a file to determine if they recognize it.
-They have been converted to GDALDriver to accept a GDALOpenInfo argument and they now use its pabyHeader field to examine the first bytes of files.
+They have been converted to :cpp:class:`GDALDriver`  to accept a GDALOpenInfo argument and they now use its pabyHeader field to examine the first bytes of files.
 The number of system calls realated to file access (open/stat), in order to determine that a file is not recognized by any OGR driver, has now